EU CRYPTO REGISTER · AUTHORISED · LAST VERIFIED

 Which services is Bitvavo not authorised to offer?

-Bitvavo's MiCA licence does not cover: Exchange for funds, Exchange for crypto, Order execution, Placing, Order R&T, Advice, Portfolio mgmt.
+Bitvavo's MiCA licence does not cover: Trading platform, Exchange for funds, Exchange for crypto, Order execution, Placing, Order R&T, Advice, Portfolio mgmt.
 These services may still be offered by other authorised providers, or by Bitvavo under a different regulatory framework (for example, derivatives may fall under MiFID II rather than MiCA).
-Source: ESMA Register, retrieved 14 May 2026.
+Source: ESMA Register, retrieved 30 June 2026.

 Why is Bitvavo licensed in Netherlands?